 This one required the most work, but also delivered the best reward.
 The drive from the centre of Léon to the trailhead was almost as much adventure as the hike itself.

-Eight of us squeezed into a 4WD vehicle that looked a bit too much like a prison van for my likling.
+Eight of us squeezed into a vehicle that looked a bit too much like a prison van for my liking.
 The back opened up to reveal two narrow bench seats, one along either side.
-We climbed in one by one and folded ourselves into position, bent-up knees weaving an alternating pattern across the centre “aisle.”
+We climbed in one by one and folded ourselves into position, bent-up knees weaving an alternating pattern.

-For the first 15 minutes we drove on smooth pavement, but soon we were bouncing and bumping along a rough gravel access road.
+We drove on smooth pavement at first, but soon we were bouncing and bumping along a rough gravel access road.
 There were no grab bars, so every rut sent us lurching into one another.
 We soon gave up up apologizing.